KeithKrenek/resume-optimization/assistant-instructions/tech-resume-tailor.md

     }
   ],

-  // Projects with enhanced structure
+  // Projects with one of the following structures "impact_projects": [
-  "projects": [
     {
       "title": "Project Name",                  // or "name"
       "description": "Brief description of challenge and approach",